MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/Document/English/TranslationGuide.md

 -   **Synchronization**: After the dance starts, JAT starts a monitoring program that displays the corresponding lyrics on the screen during the time period matching `StartTime` and `EndTime`, based on the dance's real-time playback time (`DanceTimer`).
 -   **Display**: You can adjust the lyric display method in the plugin's configuration, for example, showing only the original, only the translation, or bilingual display.

-## 5. Performance Recommendations
+## 5. Recommendations

 -   Lyric files are only loaded when entering dance mode and have no performance impact on game startup or daily play.
 -   Since it matches the timeline in real-time, ensure the accuracy of `StartTime` and `EndTime` for the best viewing experience.
--   Do not have the `lyric.csv` file open while testing lyrics, for example, if opened with Microsoft Excel, JAT will not be able to read the file.
+-   Do not open files such as `lyric.csv` when entering the dance.
+For example, if you open it with Microsoft Excel, JAT will not be able to read the file.

 # Other Subtitles